Table of Contents

 Lack of USD Trades Account

 As eluded to above, although Wealthsimple Trade works with both Canadian and U.S exchanges, it lacks a USD based account to hold funds.

-So while other discount brokerages and the banks will allow you to have a CAD account and USD account, Wealthsimple Trade only has a USD account.
+So while other discount brokerages and the banks will allow you to have a CAD account and USD account, Wealthsimple Trade only has a CAD account.

 So regardless of the institution you using for your trading accounts, you’ll pay a currency conversion fee, however with Wealthsimple Trade you are forced to convert the USD to CAD when you sell your investments.

 If you sold shares today and wanted to buy US listed stocks and ETFs after a few days, you would again need to convert CAD to USD to buy them.